marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 - **median based**, in which the objective is to minimize the weighted average distance between points and the associated facility;
 - other problems.

 Further classification can be done within each of the 3 previous categories.

-However, the one adopted in this work is the **p-center location problem**.
-This formulation as well as its stochastic version will be described in the following sections.
+In this work both the **p-center location problem** and the **p-median location problem** have been used and compared.
+The choice of the objective function is not so straightforward as it might seems and has implications both technical and political.
+In the following sections a brief overwiev of the two problem formulation is given.

 ### Deterministic Formulation
+#### P-center location problem
 Referring to [5], the **p-center location** problems aim to **minimize the maximum distance** among demand points and their associated facility.
 It is assumed that all demand points are covered.

 This model, that is well known in literature, is particularly suitable to approach **emergency response** facility location problems.
 As already mentioned, an **emergency** is an event that occurs suddenly, unexpectedly and that requires an immediate intervention.
 This means that wherever an emergency event is originated, the **response time** should be as low as possible.
 The presence of some demand hardly reachable points represents a potential critical situation and should be avoided.
 Therefore, the **p-center** model is a valid solution able to take into account those aspects.